fluteguitar/parse-csv/README.md

 #### Doctest

 Test cases are included in the function ``parse_csv`` within ``parse_csv.py`` already.
-To run use the command:
+To run, use the command:

   	python parse_csv.py

 If there is no notification(blankness) then all tests are passed.

 For more details on each test, use the command

 	python parse_csv.py -v